hydraulic-software/conveyor/guidebook/docs/index.md

 ## Features

-* **Create packages for every OS on any OS.** Conveyor implements everything itself so doesn't rely on platform native tooling.
+* **Self-updating packages for every OS, built on any OS.** Conveyor implements everything itself so doesn't rely on platform native tooling.
     * Build applications that use the built-in [Windows MSIX package manager](outputs.md).
         * Windows keeps them up to date in the background.
         * Installs and updates reuse data blocks and hard link files, even between apps from different vendors.